om-mani-padme-hum/trinium/README.md

 * **Page.radios(append = true, wrapper = true)** - Create an image component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
 * **Page.range(append = true, wrapper = true)** - Create an image component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
 * **Page.removeWrapperClass(append = true, wrapper = true)** - Create an image component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
-* **Page.select(append = true)** - Create a stack component, append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
+* **Page.select(append = true)** - Create a container component, append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
-* **Page.stack(append = true)** - Create a stack component, append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
+* **Page.container(append = true)** - Create a container component, append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
 * **Page.table(append = true, wrapper = true)** - Create a table component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
 * **Page.telephone(append = true, wrapper = true)** - Create a table component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size
 * **Page.textarea(append = true, wrapper = true)** - Create a table component, return it if wrapper is false, otherwise append it to the page if the append boolean is true, and return it wrapped in a flex-box div of desired size